danzhaozju/insight/README.md

 Users can input origin/destination, year, month, vehicle, subway station, max searching distance and click the submit button.
 Then the plarform will output a map showing the top popular areas within the max searching distance of the subway station along with a table of detailed information of the areas.

-Please watch the demo video below:
+Please click and watch the demo video below:

 [![Watch the video](https://img.youtube.com/vi/dXOAvuUGqCw/maxresdefault.jpg)](https://www.youtube.com/watch?v=dXOAvuUGqCw)